tina00717/Gitlearn/readme.txt

 $ git push origin master   --- push local file in your computer to Github.
 $ git branch dev  ---create a new branch 'dev'
 $ git checkout dev ---switch to branch 'dev'
+$ git checkout -b feature-vulcan ---create and switch to a new branch
 $ git branch -d 'branch name' ---delete a branch